arthurlee945/Javascript-Calculator/README.markdown

 # New Calculator

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/arthur-lee945/pen/gOGZVra](https://codepen.io/arthur-lee945/pen/gOGZVra).
+A Pen created on CodePen.io by <a href= "https://codepen.io/arthur-lee945/pen/gOGZVra">Arthur Lee</a>.